Greg Powe Bio

 Greg Powe’s clients have included commercial and residential real estate development companies, Federal & local government agencies, higher education institutions, cultural and religious organizations, not-for-profit associations, research institutions and foreign embassies.

 Greg received his Bachelor of Architecture degree (with Distinction) from McGill University School of Architecture in Montreal.
-He is a licensed architect in Virginia and the District of Columbia and is NCARB certified.
-Greg serves on the executive Board of the Regional Housing Partnership addressing solutions to the shortage of affordable housing in the Charlottesville region.
+He is a licensed architect in Virginia, Maryland and the District of Columbia and is NCARB certified.
+Greg serves on the executive Board of the Central Virginia Regional Housing Partnership addressing solutions to the shortage of affordable housing in the Charlottesville region.
 Greg served as Charlottesville Chair of Mission Advancement for the Urban Land Institute Virginia (ULI) and was founding Co-Chair of the Greater Charlottesville Chamber’s Development Round Table (CADRe).